OctopusDeploy/docs/docs/octopus-rest-api/examples/add-environment-to-step.md

 position: 70
 ---

-## Description

-These scripts demonstate how to programmatically add an environment scope to an existing step so that it only runs in specific environments.
+This script demonstrates how to programmatically add an environment scope to an existing step so that it only runs in specific environments.

 ## Usage